-4. I passed my Fellowship exams in the September sitting.
-Does that mean I can apply for a Practising Certificate three years from that date providing I am meeting all other criteria?
+4. I passed my Fellowship exams in the September sitting, does that mean I can apply for a Practising Certificate 3 years from that date providing I am meeting all other criteria?

-No, an application will only be considered three years after your transfer to Fellow has been completed.
+An application will only be considered 3 years after your transfer to Fellow has been completed.